Control

 Adjusting the timer

 Sometimes you need to give a team more time, take some away, or run the clock faster or slower.
-The control dock has three tools for this.
+The control dock has two tools for this, one on either side of the countdown.

 • Timer Speed — runs the clock faster or slower than real time, from 0.25× up to 2×.
-This is only available when it has been enabled for the game.
+It is only available while the game is running or paused, and only if timer speed has been enabled for that game.

 Be consistent with adjustments